chicio/TabBarUIAction/README.md

 ### Installation

-There are three ways to install `TabBarUIAction` in your project: manual installation, as a standalone framework or using cocoapods.
+There are four ways to install `TabBarUIAction` in your project: manual installation, as a standalone framework, cocoapods or the Swift Package Manager.

 **Manual installation**